GA-BEWD-2014/BEWD-2014/11_Lab_Session/exercises/README.md

 __Bonus__

-*	Only show stories with 4 or more upvotes on the front page.
+*	Only display stories with 4 or more upvotes on the front page.
-*	Only show only stories created today on the fron page.
+*	Only display stories created today on the front page.

 Remember, Google is your friend!